rebeccabuehler/Real-Time-Bus-Tracker/README.md

 # Real-Time-Bus-Tracker:

-   * This is an API driven map output that tracks public buses that are currently travelling route #1 in Boston, MA
+   * This is an API driven map output that tracks public buses that are currently travelling a route in Boston, MA

 # How to run: